StanawalkaWorld/github-gameoff-2022/README.md

-# github-gameoff-2022
+﻿# Buck Shot
-Repository containing source code of a game, that I made for Github GameOff 2022 game jam on itch.io
+Repository containing source code of the game **Buck Shot**, that I made for Github GameOff 2022 game jam on itch.io

+## Premise of the game

+The game combines two cliches:

+- A fast buck
+- A long shot

+The goal of the game is to shoot as many *Bucks* as possible in a set amount of time.
+Helping you during this mission will be various power ups to really put that *bun in the oven* 😉.

 ## Todo